salgadopietrini/logs-backend/README.md

 ## How to use

-1. First, you have to configure a MongoDB cluster to run locally, if you already have this, you can go directly to the step 7 of these instructions:
+1. First, you have to configure a MongoDB cluster to run locally, if you already have this, you can go directly to the step VII of these instructions:

    1. Go to [mongodb.com](https://www.mongodb.com/) and create a new Atlas account (**Try free** button on the right upper corner), wait for the verification email and then log in to your account.
    2. Once in the main view, click the **Build a Database** button in the center of the screen.